 Our commitment to teaching quality and an excellent student experience is reflected through our results in national and international student satisfaction surveys.

-Urban Planning and MPlan students will be automatically enrolled to free student membership of the RTPI at the start of their degree (individuals can opt out).
+BA Urban Planning and MPlan students are able to opt-in to free student membership of the RTPI at the start of their degree.

 All professional accreditations are reviewed regularly by their professional body.